-Philly Cheesesteak Foil Packs make a fun campfire meal.
-These foil packs are loaded with veggies — onion, peppers, potatoes, and mushrooms.
-On top of the veggies, we add seasoned and crumbled ground beef and finish everything off with gooey melted Provolone cheese.
+Philly Cheesesteak Foil Packs are a fun campfire meal loaded with onion, peppers, potatoes, and mushrooms, topped with ground beef and melted Provolone cheese.

 Philly Cheesesteak Foil Packs

-Some of our “go-to” campfire meals are these Foil Pack French Dip Sandwiches and these Tin Foil Sausage and Veggies.
-While I don’t think we could ever get sick of those campfire meals, I wanted to change things up a bit!
-And since this Philly Cheesesteak Pasta is a family favorite, I decided to channel those flavors into a foil-pack meal.
-The result — these amazing Philly Cheesesteak Foil Packs!
+Our go-to campfire meals are Foil Pack French Dip Sandwiches and Tin Foil Sausage and Veggies, but I wanted to switch things up.
+Since Philly Cheesesteak Pasta is a family favorite, I turned those flavors into foil packs—and they’ve been a total hit!

 Philly Cheesesteak Foil Pack Tips